qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 Once the mandatory measurement metadata has been provided, export "Metadata" sheet into a tab seperated UTF-16BE Unicode Text (*.txt) text file.
 This encoding ensures that special symbols like 'μ' (think volumes in sample preparation) are correctly transferred and can be displayed with your sample information.
 ![register_measurement_proteomics_measurement_export.png](images/measurement_registration_proteomics_measurement_export.png)

-Finally, [upload](#measurement-upload) the exported text file into the data manager application.
+Finally, [upload](#measurement-upload) the exported text file into the Data Manager application.

 ### Genomics